Fred Waugh

 Waugh was unable to play in South Melbourne's team for the Round 11 game with St Kilda in 1897 after attempting suicide.
 He had been spurned by his lover, and had become disconsolate.
 His mother found him in his room covered in blood, having cut his throat with a blunt knife.
-Luckily, he missed severing his windpipe and blood vessels, and a doctor was able to repair the wounds.
+He missed severing his windpipe and blood vessels, and a doctor was able to repair the wounds.